Micro-Biology/NLS_intro_to_bioinformatics/1_Linux_and_BASH/README.md

 ## Trouble shooting

 You will probably get some sort of errors, make sure your directories are called correctly, and that file names match.
 Most/any of the scripts in this tutorial will work when using shell scripts, so knock yourself out.
-Additonally ther is one more command I find very useful for working out where in your pipeline you are up to, echo:
+Additonally there is one more command that is  useful for working out where in your pipeline you are up to.
+The echo command:

     echo "Hello World!"
     echo "Copying files to Analysis folder"